Visit program website.

 The required capstone project encompasses four components:

-- Submission of a first-authored publication in a scientific journal that is data science, general science or medical applications-based (this does not need to be accepted, but does need to be approved by the student’s Graduate Committee);
+- Option 1: Submission of a first-authored publication in a scientific journal that is data science, general science or medical applications-based (this does not need to be accepted, but does need to be approved by the student’s Graduate Committee); or

-- Giving an oral or poster presentation at a scientific conference;
+- Give an oral or poster presentation at a scientific conference; and

-- Compiling a code and analysis portfolio for marketing the student’s career skills.
+- Compile a code and analysis portfolio for marketing the student’s career skills.

 These components were chosen to emphasize the crucial skills necessary to be a successful data scientist that go above and beyond purely technical skills.
 This includes but is not limited to: